Protect Yourself While Finding Love Online

 6. Meet in Public – And Keep the First Date Light

-When you’re ready to meet, choose a public place like a café, bookshop, or park.
+When you’re ready to meet, choose a public place, such as a café, bookshop, or park.
 Avoid secluded spots or inviting them to your home (or vice versa).
 Keep the first encounter short and low-pressure: a 45-minute lunch or stroll allows connection without being overwhelmed.

 Please inform a friend or family member of your whereabouts, and consider scheduling a check-in call during your outing.
 Better safe than sorry!